Cincture of the Theotokos: Russia

 In the fall of 2011, the venerated object was brought to Russia to allow Russian Orthodox Christian pilgrims to revere it in different cities.
-In St. Petersburg it attracted a 2 km-long line of people to the Resurrection Nunnery on Moskovsky Prospect virtually blocking automotive traffic on adjacent streets, totalling 200,000, with Vladimir Putin being among the first ones.
-The second city was Yekaterinburg where about 150,000 people from nearby territories came, including regional governor Alexander Misharin.
+In St. Petersburg it attracted a two kilometer-long line of people to the Resurrection Nunnery on Moskovsky Prospect virtually blocking automotive traffic on adjacent streets, totalling 200,000, with Vladimir Putin being among the first ones.
+The second city was Yekaterinburg, where about 150,000 people from nearby territories came, including regional governor Alexander Misharin.
 The next cities were Norilsk (50 thousand, a quarter of Taymyr Peninsula population) and Vladivostok; the relic's further voyage continued until the end of November.

+Serbia

+In May 2026, the Cincture was brought from Vatopedi monastery to Belgrade, Serbia, arriving on May 20 ahead of the Ascension Day celebration.
+It was received at Nikola Tesla Airport by Patriarch Porfirije, state officials, and a large number of faithful, after which it was carried through the streets of the capital during the Ascension Day procession.
+The relic was placed on display at the Cathedral of Saint Sava on Vračar, where it drew tens of thousands of pilgrims daily from Serbia, the Republika Srpska, and Montenegro.
+Due to the extraordinary turnout, the Serbian Orthodox Church extended its stay beyond the originally planned date twice, with the cincture ultimately remaining until June 5, 2026, following a request by Patriarch Porfirije and with the blessing of Vatopedi's abbot, Archimandrite Ephrem.
+The visit was described by the Church as a historic event, as it marked the relic's first presence in Belgrade in several centuries.
+As is customary in Orthodox tradition, pilgrims were also given small blessed strips of cloth that had been in contact with the cincture.